 ETAP includes time-saving project management tools called the ETAP Wizards, which allow you to record and run any study at any time.
 The ETAP Wizards include the Scenario Wizard, Study Wizard, and Project Wizard.
-All three are described below.
+All three are described in more detail below.